Canop/broot/README.md

 ![overview](img/20190128-overview.png)

-Notice the "unlisted" ?
+Notice the "unlisted"?
 That's what makes it usable where the old `tree` command would produce pages of output.

-.gitignore files are properly dealt with to put unwanted files out of your way (you can ignore them, though, see documentation).
+`.gitignore` files are properly dealt with to put unwanted files out of your way (you can ignore them though, see documentation).

 ### Find a directory then `cd` to it:

 ![cd](img/20190128-cd.png)

-You can this way navigate to a directory with the minimum amount of keystrokes, even if you don't exactly remember where it is.
+This way, you can navigate to a directory with the minimum amount of keystrokes, even if you don't exactly remember where it is.

-broot is fast and never blocks, even when you make it search a big slow disk (any keystroke interrupts the current search to start the following one).
+broot is fast and never blocks, even when you make it search a big slow disk (any keystroke interrupts the current search to start the next one).

 Most useful keys for this: